docker-archive/classicswarm/docs/swarm_at_scale.md

 --cluster-store=consul://192.168.33.11:8500 --cluster-advertise=eth0:2375 -H=tcp://0.0.0.0:2375 -H=unix:///var/run/docker.sock\
 ```

-Once your stack is created successfully you are ready to progress to the next
+Once your stack is successfully created, you are ready to progress to the next
 step and build the Swarm cluster.
 From this point, the instructions refer to the
 AWS EC2 instances as "nodes".